WHAT to Eat

 Refined carbohydrates raise insulin more over the short term, protein raises insulin over the medium term, and fat raises insulin and blood glucose over the long term.

 Insulin regulates the release of stored energy from the liver while energy is coming in from our mouth.
-Someone with Type-1 Diabetes will effectively disintegrate, as all of their stored energy flows into their bloodstream if they do not inject insulin.
-However, for someone with a functioning pancreas, the insulin produced by their pancreas is largely a function of the amount of fat on their body or how much energy they need to keep in storage.
+Someone with Type-1 Diabetes will essentially disintegrate as all of their stored energy flows into their bloodstream if they do not inject insulin.
+However, for someone who has a functioning pancreas, the insulin produced by their pancreas is largely a function of the amount of fat on their body or how much energy they need to keep in storage.

 While protein does elicit a medium-term insulin response, it is also the most satiating macronutrient.
 Prioritising adequate protein allows us to eat less over the long term, reduce body fat levels, and subsequently require less insulin across the day.